In Podcast Insights, you will find analytics, reporting and audience measurements for your podcasts distributed through SoundStack.

 Once you’ve set a filter, the results can be ordered by ascending or descending using the default table view.

+Similarly, clicking on a specific show will present a breakdown by episodes.
 You can easily switch to the bar graph view in order to see the same results in a different format.

 When switching to the bar graph view for the downloads dimensions, you are able to select each metric individually.
 However, you must always have at least one metric selected.

-If you would like to download your results, this option is available by clicking on the “Export to CSV'' button.
+If you would like to download your results, this option is available by clicking on the "Export to CSV" button.
 This will download a CSV file with your data which can be imported into another tool of your choice.

 NOTE: Show and Episode names are automatically synchronized every twelve hours from Podcaster.
 Before they are synchronized, you may see the Show ID or Episode ID appear in reporting.

-- Show names and episode names are synced at 23:00 and 11:00 EST
+• Show names and episode names are synced at 23:00 and 11:00 EST

-- Show Admins sync at 00:00 and 12:00 EST
+• Show Admins sync at 00:00 and 12:00 EST

 Metrics and terms

-Downloads | The total number of downloads when a user has consumed 60 seconds or more of a podcast episode within the reported period, in a 24-hour window |
+The total number of downloads when a user has consumed 60 seconds or more of a podcast episode within the reported period in a 24-hour window

-% Total | The % of total number of Downloads for all selected Shows in the reporting period.
-For example, if you have three shows with the same number of Downloads, each show would comprise a 33.3% Total |
+The % of the total number of Downloads for all selected Shows in the reporting period.
+For example, if you have three shows with the same number of Downloads, each show would comprise a 33.3% Total.

-Uniques/Reach | Number of Unique Listeners.
-Based on a combination of User-Agent and IP Address, in a 24-hour window |
+The number of Unique Listeners.
+Based on a combination of User-Agent and IP Address, in a 24-hour window

-LTR * | The average percentage of a show/episode total duration that listeners have listened to (based on Downloads) |
+The average percentage of a show/episode total duration that listeners have listened to (based on Downloads)

 This concludes our introductory tutorial on using Podcast Insights.

-If you have further questions, please contact our Support Operations team by submitting a ticket here or by emailing us: support@soundstack.com.
+If you have any further questions or concerns please do not hesitate to contact our Support Team through the ticket submission form or by emailing us at support@soundstack.com.